 There are two airports in Shanghai.
 I arrived to Pudong International airport, which is the bigger one of the two.
 It is located in the Pudong area, right by the Yellow sea.
 For people who have never been to Shanghai the fun starts right there.

 The best way to travel from the airport to the city is by Maglev train – a magnetic levitation train.
-A single ticket costs 50 yuan, while a return ticket costs 80 yuan and it is valid for one week.
-The 19km journey takes 7m 20s as the train travels at the maximum speed of 431km/h.
+A single ticket costs 50 yuan, while a return ticket costs 80 yuan and it’s valid for one week.
+The 19km journey takes 7m 20s as the train travels at the speed of 431km/h.
 It is the only such train in the world and it’s a fantastic experience.
 However, the train travels at this speed between 9am-10.45am and between 3pm–4.45pm only.
 At other times, the journey to and from the airport is at what feels as much slower 300km/h.
 In addition to the excitement because of the speed that most people have never experienced in their lives, transfer from the airport is fast and stress free.

 The train arrives to Longyang Road station, which is also in the Pudong area and from where there are connecting metro lines to other parts of the city.

 Shanghai is a very big city, as per Wikipedia there were 24 million people living in Shanghai in 2017.
 Despite its size, due to its superb infrastructure, travelling around the city is relatively easy as most places of interest for visitors are either next to the metro station or a short walk away.
 The best area to stay in Shanghai is anywhere near or on Nanjing Road.